 As with many personality disorders, the exact cause of narcissistic personality disorder (NPD) is unknown.
-Biological vulnerabilities, early childhood experiences and psychological factors form a complex mixture and may all play a part.
+It is probably a mixture of genes, early childhood experiences and psychological factors.

 Early childhood risk factors include:

 - over-praising and excessive pampering - when parents focus intensely on a particular talent or the physical appearance of their child as a result of their own self-esteem issues

 - excessive criticism